gerimantas/coai/README.md

 ---

-**🚀 COAI represents a new paradigm in AI-assisted development - not just a chat interface, but a comprehensive productivity ecosystem for developers.**
+**🚀 COAI is a technically mature platform with a powerful, production-ready core.
+It's poised to become a comprehensive productivity ecosystem for developers by focusing on its next critical feature implementations.**